 In a 2001 survey conducted by the Canadian Mortgage and Housing Corporation (CMHC) with the support of the Federation of Canadian Municipalities (FCM), municipalities across Canada identified a lack of housing affordability and choice for specific groups as the key issue related to housing challenges in their communities.
-Since that study, housing affordability has worsened in many parts of the country, including the Capital Regional District.
+Since that study, housing affordability has worsened in many parts of the country, including BC's Capital Regional District.

 That same study identified that community concerns about affordable housing and infill development can be a significant barrier to developing additional affordable housing options.

-Non-market housing developers across Greater Victoria are not alone in terms of the challenges faced in gaining community support for proposed projects designed to address various types of community need.
+Non-market housing developers across Greater Victoria are not alone in working to gain community support for proposed housing.

-The information in this guide is designed to support conversations between project proponents, elected officials, community members and the media to encourage collaboration and dialogue between stakeholders in support of the development of additional housing options throughout the region.

-As new information becomes available, this guide will be updated to reflect current knowledge and practice.
+This guide is designed to support conversations and encourage collaboration and dialogue in support of developing housing throughout the region.
+As new research becomes available, this guide will be updated to reflect current knowledge and practice.